unpoly/unpoly/README.md

 [Unpoly](https://unpoly.com) enables fast and flexible frontends with minimal changes to your server-side code.

-This repository is home to both the Unpoly JavaScript code and its (optional) bindings for Ruby on Rails (`unpoly-rails` gem).
+This repository is home to both the Unpoly 2 JavaScript code and its (optional) bindings for Ruby on Rails (`unpoly-rails` gem).

+If you're looking for the code of Unpoly 0.x or 1.0, use the [`1.x-stable`](https://github.com/unpoly/unpoly/tree/1.x-stable) branch.

 Getting started